-The Fellowship could not be offered in 2020/2021, so the PPF established a design competition to challenge young and creative minds.
+Since the Fellowship could not be offered in 2020/2021 due to the impact of COVID gloablly, the PPF established a design competition to challenge young and creative minds.
 The COVID pandemic has emphasised the importance of hand hygiene, and many schools in Nepal now require students to wash their hands before entering their classroom.

 The aim of the competition was to design a portable, packable and durable hand washing unit for use in locations in Nepal with difficult access to clean running water.

-The PPF is developing a Paul Pholeros Architecture Scholarship, based in Australia, for recently graduated architects.
-The aim of the Scholarship is to nurture the exploration of issues for which they have a passion, and which will contribute to improvements in the health and living conditions of our society.
+The Paul Pholeros Architecture Scholarship focusses on the exploration of issues that will contribute to improvements in the health and living conditions of Australian society.